prunkdump/GNUVario/configuration.md

 All the variometer configuration is done by editing the [libraries/VarioSettings/VarioSetting.h](https://github.com/prunkdump/arduino-variometer/blob/master/libraries/VarioSettings/VarioSettings.h) file inside your Arduino folder.
 If you don't have an editor adapted to writing code you can download [Notepad++](https://notepad-plus-plus.org/).

 Start by checking the file.
 There is two parts : one part concern the **software** configuration and one part the **hardware** configuration.
-Each option is documented by some comments directly inside this file, read them carrefully.
+Each option is documented by some comments directly inside this file, read them carefully.

-To "comments" a line put "//" at the start.
+To "comment" a line put "//" at the start.
 This disable the option.

 1) Checking the Hardware configuration
 --------------------------------------

 Before starting to setup the software you need to **make sure that the hardware configuration correspond to your setup**.
-You can find some tips in the [Schematics]({{ site.baseurl }}{% link schematics.md %}) page.
+You can find some tips in the [Schematics]({{ site.baseurl }}{% link schematics.md %}) page for the base configuration.

-If you use a prebuild kit, here the parameters you need to change.
+If you use a pre-build kit, here the parameters you need to change.

 **GNUVario V2**